mariusandra/pigeon-maps/README.md

 Welcome to the club!

 This project aims to provide a performance-first React-centric extendable map engine.

+It was originally created to reduce page load speed for the search results on [Apprentus](https://www.apprentus.com/), a marketplace for private lessons.

 We're currently at:
 - ~25KB minified